 Writing and Audio

-I most recently worked as a reporting intern at the Chicago Sun-Times.
+I was a reporting intern at the Chicago Sun-Times from January to March 2023.
 There, I gained experience with breaking news and election night coverage, and focused particularly on transportation and religion stories.

-Before that, I was a summer metro intern at The News & Observer in Raleigh, N.C.
+In the summer of 2022, I was a metro reporting intern at The News & Observer in Raleigh, N.C.
 I reported on civic issues, crime and accountability in the Triangle region of North Carolina, with a special focus on Durham.

 Featured Articles